 The Research

 The science here ranges from solid to suggestive.
-We will walk through what holds up under scrutiny.
+We will walk through what holds up under scrutiny and where the claims get speculative.

 Cortisol and Stress Hormones